37th America's Cup Barcelona 2024

-- 12th October: Start of the America's Cup Match.
+- October 12 to 20: Start of the America's Cup Match.
 A competition of thirteen regattas, which will pit the current holders of the trophy – Emirates Team New Zealand – against the winning team of the Challenger Selection Series.
 The first team to win seven points will be the winner of the 37th America's Cup, and the defender of the 38th.

 EXPERIENCES TO ENJOY THE AMERICA'S CUP AND BARCELONA

 An event as special as the America's Cup, in a city that loves the sea and sport as much as Barcelona, is worth enjoying to the full.
 Check out the experiences that will help you discover Barcelona and make the most of the city and this spectacular sailing competition, and choose the one that best suits your interests.
 You'll be spoilt for choice!